alexj136/alexj136.github.io/posts/mixing-monads/page.md

-# So you want to mix monads?
 <!-- began work on this on 06.07.2017 -->
-_Published on TODO at TODO_

 You're a Haskell programmer.
 And not a terrible one.
 You know the basics.
 You've been `map`ping and `foldl`ing for quite some time now, and you love it.
 You can